Quexint/Assignment-Driven-Learning/[OCW][Stanford]CS143_Compilers/Readme.md

 	- **Engineering a Compiler** (EC) by Cooper and Torczon, 2ed
 	- **Modern Compiler Implementation** (MCI) by Appel, with Palsberg
 		- Note: There are versions of this book tailored to C and Java, as well as ML.

+## Programming Assignments

+I made a **experimental** [**Dockerfile**](Dockerfile) to start quickly.
+Or download the virtual box file in the website.

+1. Create a directorial and put dockerfile into it.
+2. Download the Docker images: `docker build -t stanford-compilers-docker ./`
+3. Create a data volume and run it: `docker run -it -v data-volumes:/home/compilers/cool --name container1 stanford-compilers-docker`

-- Syllabs
+## Syllabs

 - Introduction
 - The Cool Programming Language
 - Lexical Analysis
 - Finite Automata
 - Parsing
 	- Top-Down Parsing
 	- Bottom-Up Parsing I + II
 - Semantic Analysis and Type Checking
 - Cool Type Checking
 - Runtime Organization
 - Code Generation
 - Operational Semantics
 - Local Optimization
 - Global Optimization
 - Register Allocation
 - Garbage Collection
 - Java